VoMP: Predicting Volumetric Mechanical Property Fields: Dataset Details

 \subsection{Annotation with Vision-Language Model}

 To create our training dataset (\Cref{sec:data}) for the Geometry Transformer, we use a Vision-Language Model (VLM) coupled with multiple other data sources like 3D assets, component-wise part segmentations, material databases (\Cref{sec:mtd}), visual textures, and material names to annotate our dataset.
 We run the VLM on every segment of every object individually.
 We experiment with Qwen2.5-VL 7B, Qwen2.5-VL 32B, Qwen2.5-VL 72B~\cite{bai2023qwenvlversatilevisionlanguagemodel, bai2025qwen25vltechnicalreport}, VL-Rethinker~\cite{wang2023autorecon}, SpatialRGPT~\cite{cheng2024spatialrgpt}, and Cosmos Nemotron~\cite{lin2024vilapretrainingvisuallanguage}.
-We experimentally choose Qwen2.5-VL 72B for data annotation.
-We show the system prompts and user prompts we use in~\Cref{fig:sysprompt,fig:userprompt1,fig:userprompt2,fig:userprompt3}.
+We experimentally choose Qwen2.5-VL 72B for the data annotation.
+We show the system prompts and the user prompts that we use in~\Cref{fig:sysprompt,fig:userprompt1,fig:userprompt2,fig:userprompt3}.
 We find the best performing system prompts with TextGrad~\cite{yuksekgonul2025optimizing}.
 We show a response from the model for one of the segments from an object in our dataset in~\Cref{fig:response1,fig:response2}.

-We construct a tiny dataset consisting of complex objects that are manually annotated and compare these properties with the outputs from the VLM in~\Cref{tab:vlmmetrics}.
-We observe that the VLM, given significant additional information, performs very well in annotating complex objects.
+We construct a tiny dataset consisting of complex objects that are manually annotated and compare these properties with the annotations from the VLM (Qwen2.5-VL 72B ) in~\Cref{tab:vlmmetrics}.
+We observe that the VLM, given significant additional information as we provide, performs close to human annotator performance.
 We report the commonly used metrics we list in~\Cref{app:metricsmech} for measuring differences in mechanical properties.

 \ifdefined\iclr

 \else

 \fi